 - Compensate your kids for extraordinary effort or work.

-- Don’t reward them with money for ding what a child is supposed to do.
+- Don’t reward them with money for doing what a child is supposed to do.

-- Every moment with your child is a teachable moment: grocery shopping, changing price of gas etc. Talk to them about how supply and demand sets gas prices, for example.
+- Every moment with your child is a teachable moment: grocery shopping, changing the price of gas, etc. Talk to them about how supply and demand set gas prices, for example.

 - Use grocery shopping to teach them about commerce.
 Let them buy a single item like cereal to learn to decide, purchase, and count change.

 - Use grocery shopping, again, to teach comparison shopping.

 - Use grocery shopping to show the value of coupons.
 Show them the value of buying in bulk, shopping at garage sales, and flea markets.

 - Have your child open a savings account at a bank and track their deposits and withdrawals.
 (My kids are fascinated by the concept of interest).